 - We looked at the existing demand forecasting to see where to integrate AI.

-- We identified the data sources that we could extract, including past sales orders, and shipping and price lists.
+- We identified the data sources we could extract, including past sales orders and shipping and price lists.
 We then looked at how to feed this data into the model.

 - We pinpointed any anomalies in the data.

-- We developed a solution by selecting the best forecasting algorithm that could predict the required weekly volumes for each product line until we had reached the business success criteria (accuracy >90%, weekly basis, split by vendor, etc.
+- We developed a solution by selecting the best forecasting algorithm to predict the required weekly volumes for each product line until we reached the business success criteria (accuracy >90%, weekly basis, split by vendor, etc.

 - We fine-tuned the final model, debugged it, and got it ready for production.

-- We looked at where the model would be deployed, either in the cloud or on the company’s existing infrastructure.
+- We looked at where the model would be deployed in the cloud or the company’s existing infrastructure.
 We also looked at feeding back results into the existing forecasting process.

 - We created pipelines for the data to flow to the model.